What is Justice Philanthropy?

 What if people most impacted by racial inequities were fully resourced and equipped to design and implement transformative solutions?
 We at Forward Through Ferguson believe that we are uniquely positioned to design and facilitate community-led funding models that challenge donors and funders to prioritize community needs for healing and justice.

-Forward Through Ferguson (FTF) advances Justice Philanthropy through having served as the administrator of the Racial Healing + Justice Fund, facilitating selection, meetings, convener and facilitator of the Community Governance Board of the Fund, and co-designing the forthcoming endowed Racial Equity Fund.
+Forward Through Ferguson (FTF) advances Justice Philanthropy by serving as the sole administrator of the Racial Healing + Justice Fund, facilitating selection, meetings, convener and facilitator of the Community Governance Board (CGB) of the Fund, and advocating for a $10 million endowment for the RH + JF.
 FTF also provides Build Racial Equity Capacity offerings to organizations in the philanthropy sector.